nehapatlolla/sql-fundamentals/sql.md

 2. Some disasters we cant avoid so we keep the back up.

-3. keep the data where it is safe it might be the other country also
+3. keep the back up data where it is safe it might be the other country also

 4. We cannot go and ask for backup in the other countries , so we use MNC's, Mncs can ask for backup or rent.